elgarcito/solvd-2-block-homework-8/Readme.md

 In this progressive project, we are going to model a lab essay management database.
 The structure of the databases

 Exercises

+### 26/12/2023
+Add MyBatis DAOs to the existing hierarchy with the same requirements.
+Choose any XML or interface mapping.
+Switch service classes to MyBatis.

+* All added all necessary files to configure myBatis , these were:
+  * BatchInfoMapper.xml
+  * EmployeeEmployeeLaboratoryToolsMapper.xml
+  * EmployeeEmployeeWorkAreasMapper.xml
+  * EmployeeMapper.xml
+  * EmployeeWorkAreaMapper.xml
+  * EnergyEfficiencyEssayMapper.xml
+  * EquipmentForTestModelMapper.xml
+  * EssayModuleMapper.xml
+  * GasConsumptionEssayMapper.xml
+  * LaboratoryToolMapper.xml
+  * LabTestReportMapper.xml
+  * TemperatureEssayMapper.xml
+  * myBatis-config.xml

+  This configuration was implemented in myBatisBranch

 ### 19/12/2023
 Build hierarchy for Schema from the below course.
 Create DAO classes with necessary interfaces, abstract classes, and Generics.
 DAO should be scalable and flexible to support another framework and another database as well.
 All CRUD operations should be supported using JDBC.
 Use connection pool from the below block.
 Implement Service layer with necessary abstraction to be able to switch between databases and frameworks.

+* All Crud operation with this requirements were done in master branch

-### 14/12/2023
+### 14/12/2024
 Exercises

 * 10 statements for insertion.